ga4gh/vrs/schema/defs/vrs/ChromosomeLocation.rst

 **Information Model**

-Some ChromosomeLocation attributes are inherited from :ref:`Location`.
+Some ChromosomeLocation attributes are inherited from :ref:`Entity`.

 .. list-table::
    :class: clean-wrap